-This one is called Naked Simplicity.
+This one is called Naked Simplicity [No Longer Available].
 Not everything you see above is a part of the theme – it mainly changes the notification bar, which ends up looking something like this:

 Finally, let’s look at one of the paid themes, just to see what they’re like.
-This one’s called Chroma 2.0 and it costs $1.29.
-There is also Chroma (basic), which is free.
+This one’s called Chroma 2.0 [No Longer Available].
+There is also Chroma (basic) [No Longer Available].
 The paid version looks like this:

 Installing a Theme

 Now let’s buy that last theme and look at the installation process.
 First, tap the Download button:

 This will take you to the Market, where you can buy or install the theme just like you would any other app.